 Mole is one of the most important dishes in Mexico.
-Because it’s such a complex and time-consuming dish it tends to be eaten at special occasions such as Christmas, Easter, Day of the Dead, birthdays, etc. The mole sauce contains up to 20 ingredients including a fruit, chili pepper, nut, and chocolate.
+Because it’s such a complex and time-consuming dish, it tends to be eaten at special occasions.
+Typically it’s served at Christmas, Easter, Day of the Dead, birthdays, etc. The mole sauce contains up to 20 ingredients including a fruit, chili pepper, nut, and chocolate.

 Some of the best mole in Mexico can be found in the states of Puebla and Oaxaca.
-Since I didn’t venture too far outside of Mexico City, I was recommended to try mole at Azul Condesa restaurant in La Condesa, and it was delicious!
+However in Mexico city, Azul Condesa, located in La Condesa is delicious!

 21. Marvel at the Metropolitan Cathedral